TheAbstractDev/TVParallax/README.md

 TvOS Parallax effect in jQuery

 # Installation
-Just drag the parallax.js file on your projet directory
+Just drag the parallax.js file on your project directory

 # Usage
-Start by include the javascript (AFTER including jQuery) on your html file.
+Start by including the javascript (AFTER including jQuery) on your html file.

 ## Add the parallax effect